thegooddocsproject/templates/quickstarts/quickstart-template-guide.md

 ## Why do I need a quickstart?

-A quickstart is often the first opportunity for your users to form a positive impression on your product, and build an opinion on the technology it was built on.
+A quickstart is often the first opportunity for your users to form a positive impression on your product, and form an opinion on the technology it was built on.
 It can:
 - Make users comfortable using the application.
 - Motivate the users to take up more complex tasks.
 - Reduce users' onboarding time and give them the feeling that the application is easy to use.